dotnet/arcade/Documentation/UnifiedBuild/VMR-Full-Code-Flow.md

 let repo_path; # Path to the cloned individual repository let repo_name; # Name of the repository we are synchronizing, e.g. 'runtime'

-# Flowing individual repository commit 'sha' into the VMR
+# First of the entrypoints of the algorithm that flows an individual repository commit into the VMR
 function forward_flow($sha):
   # The implementation of get_previous_flow_direction is described "Previous flow direction detection"
   if get_previous_flow_direction() == forward: